-Glucose syrup processed from cassava starches were characterized with Dextrose Equivalent (DE) in the range 94.50–96.25%, total titratable acidity 0.13-0.20%, sugar content 27.40 oBrix, and exhibited non-Newtonian behavior (Eke-Ejiofor, 2015a), signifying potential properties for production of commercial glucose syrup from cassava starches.
+Glucose syrup processed from cassava starches was characterized and found to have 94.50–96.25% Dextrose Equivalent (DE),, 0.13-0.20% total titratable acidity, 27.40 oBrix sugar content and exhibited non-Newtonian behavior (Eke-Ejiofor, 2015a), signifying potential properties for production of commercial glucose syrup from cassava starches.
 Cassava starch was enzymatic treated by alpha-amylase from Bacillus licheniformis and glucoamylase from Aspergillus niger, and the resulting glucose syrup producing alcohol (ethanol) was characterized with productivity of 1.8-3.2 g L-1h-1 (Ruiz et al., 2011).
-The yields of 98% glucose syrup and 42% fructose syrup of cassava starches were achieved in 24 h and 96 h respectively following enzymatic hydrolysis by Aspergillus niger and Streptomyces sp (Silva et al., 2010).
+The yields of 98% glucose syrup and 42% fructose syrup of cassava starches were achieved in 24 h and 96 h, respectively following enzymatic hydrolysis by Aspergillus niger and Streptomyces sp (Silva et al., 2010).
 High yields of alcohol 8.72% (v/v) were formed from cassava flour (Ocloo and Ayernor, 2010).

 Discussion